vic-ma/howtodismantle.github.io/_posts/2025-06-05-Mission-RFC-Possible-Executing-Custom-Function-Modules-with-Integration-Flows.md

 ## Set up the Cloud Connector

-The SAP Cloud Connector must be installed on the on prem side of the SAP system that should be brought to the cloud.
-The binaries can be download [here](https://tools.hana.ondemand.com/#cloud).
-Here are the steps that must be taken to fully connect it to the BTP portal:
+The [SAP Cloud Connector](https://tools.hana.ondemand.com/#cloud) must be installed in the on-prem side of the SAP system.
+To connect it to the BTP portal, follow these steps:

-1. The installed instance of the Cloud Connector can be be configured through https://localhost:8443/.
+1. Configure the installed instance of the Cloud Connector through https://localhost:8443/.
-2. In the Cloud Connector configuration, we must provide the subaccount of the BTP instance we want to connect to (the ID and the region is necessary.
-It can be looked up directly in the BTP).
+2. In the Cloud Connector configuration, provide the subaccount of the BTP instance you want to connect to (You need the ID and region.
+You can look it up directly in the BTP).
 3. In the sub menu of the sub account we choose the item "Cloud to on-premises" and create a new "Mapping virtual to Internal System".
 In our case the system is an ABAP system.
 We must then provide all typical attribute like application host, instance number and also credentials for logging on to the system.
 4. Below the system entry we must provide the Resources we want to connect to.
 That's the name of our function module.
 The screenshot shows the configured subaccount, mapped system and resource.